 Norma Jeane Baker spent 21 months at the Los Angeles Orphans Home Society in 1935-36.
-Her mother suffered a nervous breakdown, leaving her in the care of a friend who ultimately couldn't afford to take care of the child.
+Her mother suffered a nervous breakdown, leaving young Norma in the care of a friend who ultimately couldn't afford to take care of her.
 The building still stands in Hollywood, although its exterior is much changed since she lived there.

-No longer a residential care facility, the former orphanage is now named Hollygrove and it's at 815 N. El Centro Avenue.
-During her stay, the future Marilyn Monroe attended Vine Street Elementary School at 955 North Vine Street.Continue to 2 of 11 below.
+No longer a residential care facility, the former orphanage is now named Hollygrove.
+It's at 815 N. El Centro Avenue.
+During her stay, the future Marilyn Monroe attended nearby Vine Street Elementary School at 955 North Vine Street.Continue to 2 of 11 below.

 02 of 11